 These days Lisa spends most of her time writing, though one of her dogs, "Gadget," is quite operatic, and insists that she vocalize with him regularly.

-In addition to "Gadget," who is a black and white papillon mix, Lisa's current pack includes "Hayward," a black lab she found roaming the streets of Hayward, and a chihuahua-esque princess named "Toffee."
+In addition to "Gadget," a black and white Shih-tzu mix, Lisa's current pack includes "Hayward," a black lab she found roaming the streets of Hayward, and a white chihuahua with caramel-colored spots, aptly named "Toffee."